philmill/philmill.net/content/pages/my-test.md

 expression of a god or natural selection (a work of art).
 The 'purity' of this dog's existance can only be experienced by high level conscience beings who can extract references in relation to past experiences.

+This is an example of a blog post.